 Employers faced more than 91,000 discrimination charges in 2016.
 These complaints were filed with the U.S. Equal Employment Opportunity Commission, or EEOC.
 As an employer, it’s your responsibility to know and understand how to handle EEOC investigations so that you can better resolve grievances before they end up in court.
-Most businesses with at least 15 employees are covered by EEOC laws, with the exception of age discrimination cases which require a minimum of 20 employees.
+Most businesses with at least 15 employees are covered by EEOC laws, except for age discrimination cases, which require a minimum of 20 employees.
 Most employment agencies and labor unions are also covered.
 Federal laws apply to all work situations, such as hiring, firing, harassment, wages, training, and benefits.

 What Is the EEOC?

 The U.S. Equal Employment Opportunity Commission is a federal agency that has the task of enforcing civil rights laws that make it a crime to discriminate against a job applicant or employee due to the person’s sex (including sexual orientation, gender identity, and pregnancy), color, race, religion, age (40 or older), national origin, or disability.
 Created by the Civil Rights Act of 1964 (Title VII), the EEOC’s main purpose is to interpret and enforce the federal laws that prohibit discrimination in the workplace.
 To achieve this, the EEOC investigates charges, holds hearings, and attempts to mediate settlements.

 What Laws Does the EEOC Enforce?